brewpeople/brewslave/libs/GasBurnerControl/README.md

 ## Possible Enhancements
 - [ ] Differentiate between different error states?
 You may land ind `GBC_ERROR`
 but there is no feedback as to why this state was reached.
+    - [ ] Error if ignition never started
+    - [ ] Error if ignition was attempted but unsuccessful
+    - [ ] Error if unplausible state was reached -> likely wrong wiringg
 - [ ] Make counter for dejam and ignition attempts readable from outside?